Willem van Haecht the Elder: Literary career

-The Royal Library of Belgium holds a bundle of documents referred to as the Landjuweel van Antwerpen, 1561 (catalogue number II 13.368 E (RP)).
-It is made up of all kinds of loose, unnumbered papers of different sizes, some printed and others handwritten.
-The date 1561 is incorrect, since a chorus dated to 1578 is included.
-This heterogeneous collection of papers, a number of which are related to the landjuweel of 1561, was likely bundled by Willem van Haecht.
+The Royal Library of Belgium holds a number of documents referred to as the Landjuweel van Antwerpen, 1561 (catalogue number II 13.368 E (RP)).
+It is made up of various loose, unnumbered papers of different sizes, some printed and others handwritten.
+The date 1561 is incorrect, since a chorus dated to 1578 is also included.
+This heterogeneous collection of papers, a number of which are related to the landjuweel of 1561, was likely bundled by van Haecht himself.
 He added the following pieces written by himself: a chorus on Om datmen vianden moest voor vrienden houwen (Because one has to treat enemies as friends) (1576), a chorus on Godt slaet en geneest, den droeuen hy blijde maeckt (God hits and heal and makes the sad happy) and a chorus on De rijcke weet qualijck hoe daerme te moey is (The rich do not understand how tired the poor are).
 The last page of the bundle of papers has about 20 verses, probably from a chorus on Betrout in Godt, Hy en sal v niet verlaten (Trust in God and he will not leave you).

 Van Haecht produced three plays on the acts of the Apostles, which were performed by De Violieren in 1563, 1564 and 1565.
 In the manuscript, preserved in the Royal Library of Belgium, the plays are entitled Spel van Sinnen van dwerck der Apostelen (Morality on the Acts of the Apostles).
-In these plays van Haecht gives expression to his moderate Lutheran views and his interest in antiquity.
-In the plays van Haecht criticises the clergy and the persecution of Protestants.
+In these plays, van Haecht gives expression to his moderate Lutheran views and his interest in antiquity.
+In the plays, van Haecht criticises the clergy and the persecution of Protestants.
 His moderate views based on the Augsburg Confession are clear from the fact that he distances himself from sects that were considered more radical such as the anabaptists and argues for civic unity in religious and social matters.
 In the plays he further shows that he rejected religious dogmatism in favor of tolerance and was opposed to the iconoclasm of certain Calvinists.
 According to his nephew Godevaert van Haecht the plays were liked by the general public but angered the Catholic clergy.
 Through these plays the chambers of rhetoric De Violieren tried to exert an influence on the religious and social conversation in Antwerp of the time.
 During the performance of the play some books were burned on the stage according to the stage directions.